Gen Z Overwhelmingly Willing to Take Care of Their Parents As They Age. But Can They Afford It?

 How We Determined Annual Senior Care Costs

-Assisted living in the United States costs an average of $4,500 a month, or $54,000 a year.
-In-home care ranges from an average of $4,957 a month for personal care and household assistance to $5,148 a month for home health care services, $59,484 and $61,776 per year, respectively.
-And, nursing home care is even more expensive at $7,908 – $9,034 a month, though much of the cost can be covered by Medicare and Medicaid.
+Nursing home care is even more expensive, at $7,908-$9,034/month, though Medicare and Medicaid can help cover these costs.
 Given that the above figures are national averages, some people will face higher or lower costs depending on their location.
 Thus, our estimate for the annual cost of regular senior care is $50,000-$70,000.